Fractional CTO for startups: £2k-£5k per month

 Is a fractional CTO worth it for an early-stage startup?

 Yes, if the startup is technology-dependent.
 The cost of a fractional CTO at £2k per month is lower than the cost of rebuilding a poorly architected product at month eighteen.
-The first system shipped typically pays back the first quarter of fees through improved lead conversion or operational efficiency.
+The first system built typically pays back the first quarter of fees through improved lead conversion or operational efficiency.

 Want this built for your business?
 Book a call.